-Despite this complexity, public participation is critical to an open process in which all interested residents have the opportunity to provide input and share their vision for what the Bay Area will look like decades from now.
-Highlights from Plan Bay Area 2040's public participation process through 2016 included nearly 120 public meetings plus 18 open houses (two in each of the nine Bay Area counties); partnerships with five community organizations working in low-income communities and communities of color; a robust online presence; numerous meetings with local elected officials, planning directors, and transportation officials; a summit with Native American tribal leaders; a housing forum; and a telephone poll of some 2,040 Bay Area residents.
+Plan Bay Area 2040 is "one piece of the puzzle" in helping the region achieve its ambitious clean air and climate protection goals.
+Credit: 1Flatworld from now.
+Highlights from Plan Bay Area 2040's public participation process included over 190 public meetings, of which 27 were open houses (three in each of the nine Bay Area counties); partnerships with five community organizations working in low-income communities and communities of color; public hearings on the draft plan and its environmental impact report; a robust online presence; numerous meetings with local elected officials, planning directors and transportation officials; two summits with Native American tribal leaders; a housing forum; and a telephone poll of some 2,040 Bay Area residents.